Cermak branch

-The Cermak branch, formerly known as the Douglas branch, is a 6.6 mi long section of the Pink Line of the Chicago "L" system in Chicago, Illinois.
+The Cermak branch, formerly known (and still internally referred to) as the Douglas branch, is a 6.6 mi long section of the Pink Line of the Chicago "L" system in Chicago, Illinois.
 It was built by the Metropolitan West Side Elevated west of the Loop.
 As of February 2013, it serves an average of 17,474 passengers every weekday.
 The branch serves the Near West Side, Pilsen, Lower West Side, South Lawndale, and North Lawndale neighborhoods of Chicago, and the west suburb Cicero, Illinois.
 The branch operates from 4:05 a.m. to 1:25 a.m., weekdays, and Saturdays from 5:05 a.m. to 1:25 a.m., and Sundays from 5:00 a.m. to 1:25 a.m., including holidays.